Three Lessons from My Husband’s Descent into Dementia

 Covid to the rescue

 Then three years after the visit to the neurologist came the Covid lockdown.
 My husband did not really understand what it was.
 He did grasp that it was not about him.
-And thus finally circumstances forced to draw back from public life.
+And thus finally circumstances forced him to draw back from public life.

 Mild cognitive impairment was still the diagnosis when my husband died about two years later, though the hospice nurse wrote senile dementia on his death certificate.